FranciscoMoretti/ai-registry/README.md

 This repo uses Changesets and GitHub Actions to version and publish packages.
 Merging PRs with changesets will trigger a version PR; publishing happens automatically on merge to `main`.

-## Contributing

-Issues and PRs welcome.
-See `CONTRIBUTING.md` for setup, workflow, and commit conventions.

 ## License

 MIT.
 See `LICENSE` for details.